 Pasta –hard wheat pasta, egg pasta both of differing size shape and colour, ravioli, tortellini

-Cheats Recipe – this recipe takes 4 hours as opposed to 48 and you could cheat further by using shop bought pasta instead of making it yourself as they do for the tortellini!
+If you don’t have 48 hours to make this soup try the cheat’s version – this recipe takes 4 hours as opposed to 48 and you could cheat further by using shop-bought pasta instead of making it yourself as they do for the tortellini!

-This soup recipe was linked to by The Guardian in their article – Italians Turn Back the Clock to Eat Cheaply in Recession
+This post was linked to by The Guardian in their article – Italians Turn Back the Clock to Eat Cheaply in Recession